rng-guy/NFSMWBartender/README.md

 # 2 - What does the "Advanced" feature set do?

 The "Advanced" feature set **lets you change** (per Heat level)
-* how many chasing cops may (re)spawn regardless of the remaining engagement count,
+* how many chasing cops can (re)spawn regardless of the remaining engagement count,
-* below what total number of active cops in the world the game may spawn new chasing cops,
+* below what total number of active cops in the world the game can spawn new chasing cops,
 * whether spawning decisions for chasing cops are independent of all other pursuit vehicles,
 * whether spawning decisions for traffic cars are independent of those for cops,
 * how far away new chasing cops must spawn from all already active cops,
-* above what count (if at all) no more cops may join the pursuit from roadblocks,
+* above what count (if at all) no more cops can join the pursuit from roadblocks,
 * when exactly (if at all) and how many cops that joined from roadblocks can flee the pursuit,
 * when exactly (if at all) and how many chasing cops from other Heat levels can flee the pursuit,
-* which vehicles (any amount, with counts and chances) may spawn to chase and search for racers,
+* which vehicles (any amount, with counts and chances) can spawn to chase and search for racers,
-* which vehicles (same liberties as above) may spawn in non-Strategy roadblocks,
+* which vehicles (same liberties as above) can spawn in non-Strategy roadblocks,
-* which vehicles (ditto) may spawn as pre-generated cops in scripted events,
+* which vehicles (ditto) can spawn as pre-generated cops in scripted events,
-* which vehicles (ditto again) may spawn as free patrols outside pursuits,
+* which vehicles (ditto again) can spawn as free patrols outside pursuits,
 * which vehicle spawns in place of the regular helicopter,
 * when exactly (if at all) the helicopter can first spawn in each player pursuit,
 * when exactly (if at all) the helicopter can respawn if it runs out of fuel,